puremourning/vimspector/README.md

 * Install with `install_gadget.py --enable-python` or `:VimspectorInstall debugpy`, ideally requires a working compiler and the python development headers/libs to build a C python extension for performance.
-* ***NOTE***: Debugpy no longer supports python 2.
-In order to continue to debug python 2 applications, use the `debugpy-python2` adapter after installing the `debugpy-python2` gadget.

 * Full options: https://github.com/microsoft/debugpy/wiki/Debug-configuration-settings